 Fiber internet is the fastest form of internet technology currently available.
 Data is transferred along fiber-optic glass wires within a protective rubber cable using photons (light) instead of electrons like traditional internet delivery systems.

-AT&T offers one fiber internet plan for $49.99/mo. with speeds up to 940 Mbps.
-A $10/mo. equipment fee and a 12-month contract is required.
+AT&T offers one fiber internet plan with speeds up to 940 Mbps.
+An equipment fee and a 12-month contract is required.
 AT&T currently offers fiber internet in numerous cities across 21 states, although the coverage options continue to expand.
 Use our AT&T availability ZIP code tool to see if AT&T fiber is available to you.

 Verizon offers three fiber internet plans with speeds ranging from 200 Mbps to 1,000 Mbps.
-Monthly cost per plan is $39.99 for 200 Mbps, $59.99 for 400 Mbps and $79.99 for 1,000 Mbps.
 All but the top tier plan has added equipment fees.
 Verizon currently offers fiber internet in nine states, but service options vary by address within those states.
 Use our Verizon availability ZIP code tool to see if Verizon is available to you.

-Cox offers one fiber internet plan with speeds up to 940 Mbps, at a base price of $99.99/mo.
+Cox offers one fiber internet plan with speeds up to 940 Mbps.
 Equipment fees may be included and a one-year contract is required.
 Cox fiber internet is available within 19 states but varies based upon address.
 Use our Cox availability ZIP code tool to see if Cox is available to you.

-Frontier has one fiber internet plan that’ll give you speeds of up to 500 Mbps at a price of $79.99/mo., which puts them right in line cost-wise with Verizon.
+Frontier has one fiber internet plan that’ll give you speeds of up to 500 Mbps, which puts them right in line cost-wise with Verizon.
 Frontier has coverage available in 29 states, though the speed you’ll receive is relative to your location.
 To check availability, use our Frontier availability ZIP code tool.

 Instead of a wire, satellite internet uses satellite dishes to send and receive internet data between the service location and the service provider.
 A satellite dish at the service address communicates with an orbiting internet satellite and sends data to an on-site modem through a wired connection.

 HughesNet offers four plans, differentiated by data caps as opposed to speeds.
 All plans operate on 25 Mbps of speed.
-Regarding cost per month and data caps, these plans are $59.99 for 10 GB, $69.99 for 20 GB, $99.99 for 30 GB and $149.99 for 50 GB.
 HughesNet satellite service is available throughout the entire U.S., but requires a clear view of the southern sky.

 Viasat offers 10 satellite internet plans, differing in price, speed and data caps.
 The price per month ranges from $30 to $150.
 The speeds vary from 12 Mbps to 100 Mbps.
 The data caps begin at 12 GB and end at 150 GB.
 Viasat satellite internet coverage includes the entirety of the U.S.